CRM Sales: A Business-First Approach

 Optimize lead management

-Understand the different account types
+Understand account management

 Manage diverse sales contacts

-Integrate products and quotes
+Integrate products and quotes seamlessly

 Master CRM integrations